839 - the Vikings defeated the Picts in

 1580 - the Ruthven's of Ruthven Castle

-gained control of Scone and rebuilt the Abbot's
+gained control of Scone then rebuilt the

-residence.
+grand residence.

 1584 - King James VI charged the Ruthven's